porsche-design-system/porsche-design-system/packages/components/src/components/checkbox/checkbox.examples.md

 ## Indeterminate

 Mask the visual appearance of a checkbox which has a state in-between checked and unchecked.
 This is especially useful for a checkbox that is used to set the state of a group of checkboxes at once.
-However this group might have a mixed state.
+However, this group might have a mixed state.
 In this case we recommend to use `checked=false` and `indeterminate=true`.

-**Note: The `indeterminate` attribute can only be set through the DOM node.
-There is no HTML attribute to set it.
-Also it's worth to know, that the `indeterminate` attribute only affects how the checkbox is shown.
+**Note: The `indeterminate` attribute only affects how the checkbox is shown.
 The current value is hidden from the user, but the checkbox still keeps it's `checked` state.
 You can find more details in [the specification](https://w3.org/TR/html52/sec-forms.html#dom-htmlinputelement-indeterminate).**

 <Playground :markup="indeterminate" :config="config"></Playground>